elifesciences/elife-dashboard/README.md

 (in project folder)
 (with active virtual environment as above)

+if you only need to run the test services:
 ```bash
 pip install -r service-test-requirements.txt

 ```

-or if you only need to run the test services:
+else

 ```bash
 pip install -r requirements.txt
 ```
+This will only succeed if postgres binaries are installed

 ### Running test services